Endava/cats/README.md

 You can enable them using the `--includeControlChars`, `--includeWhitespaces` and/or `--includeEmojis` arguments.
 The recommendation is to run them in separate runs so that you get manageable reports and optimal running times.

-# Ignoring Specific HTTP Response Codes
+# Ignoring Specific HTTP Responses
 By default, CATS will report `WARNs` and `ERRORs` according to the specific behaviour of each Fuzzer.
 There are cases though when you might want to focus only on critical bugs.
-You can use the `--ignoreResponseCodes` argument to supply a list of result codes that should be ignored as issues (overriding the Fuzzer behaviour) and report those cases as success instead or `WARN` or `ERROR`.
+You can use the `--ignoreResponseXXX` arguments to supply a list of response codes, response sizes, word counts, line counts or response body regexes that should be ignored as issues (overriding the Fuzzer behaviour) and report those cases as success instead or `WARN` or `ERROR`.
 For example, if you want CATS to report `ERRORs` only when there is an Exception or the service returns a `500`, you can use this: `--ignoreResultCodes="2xx,4xx"`.

 # Ignoring Undocumented Response Code Checks